SGSVertigo/vertigo-instructions/RAF_Page.md

 ### 20 Vertigo units will be available through IRIS from April.

-* Borrowing the units is free to schools who have signed-up to the IRIS schools network.
+* Borrowing the units is free to schools who have signed-up to the IRIS schools network
+* The website has several trial activities/ learning resources to help familiarise yourself with the unit
-* Details of how to join can be found here.
+* Details of how to join can be found here